NaniChkhenkeli/cs50-harvard-ml-ai/README.md

 shopping project :
 loads dataset, converts features, maps months to numbers, encodes labels. splits data 60-40, tracks K-Nearest neighbors classifier using scikit-learn, predicts on test and compares with true labels. predicts on test and compares with true labels. what I added: data preprocessing, label encoding, model training using KNN(k=1), ecaluation function for sensitivity and specificity.

+## ..\hw4\ ##
+project: traffic TensorFlow with GTSRB dataset build AI model to classify German traffic signs, dataset contains 43 different images of roag signs, what i added : load_data function (loads, reads, resizes, stores each image and its label), get_model (defines CNN using TensorFlow Keras, model includes convolutional layers with ReLU activation, max-pooling layers, dropout layers, final softmax output layer with 43 units, method is compiled with categorical crossentroy loss and Adam optimizer. also added training and evaluation, trained for 10 epochs, after training the model is evaluated on the test to check accuracy <3